Vietnam.vn - Nền tảng quảng bá Việt Nam

 Measles cases increase, many localities slow to vaccinate

-Immediately after receiving the results of the risk assessment from localities, the Ministry of Health issued plans to implement the vaccination campaign.
+Immediately after receiving the results of the risk assessment from the localities, the Ministry of Health issued plans to implement the vaccination campaign.
 However, the official implementation was delayed.

 The implementation of the plan in provinces and cities is still slow.
-In 2024, some provinces such as Kon Tum, Hau Giang, Lam Dong, Ba Ria - Vung Tau approved the plan and organized the implementation late (vaccines were allocated from September but vaccinations only started in November and December).
+In 2024, some provinces such as Kon Tum , Hau Giang, Lam Dong, Ba Ria - Vung Tau approved the plan and organized the implementation late (vaccines were allocated from September but vaccinations only started in November and December).

 In addition, according to the Ministry of Health, localities have not been proactive in ensuring vaccines and funding for implementation.